Venues Canberra for their work at Exhibition Park in Canberra - 2017 National Finalist: Best Achievement in Venue Management

 Chris Toward

-Chris is an Award–Winning Event Director, starting his career with IMG and Red Bull, now in his 25th year in the industry.
-Chris is the co-founder of creative agency The Shift Corp, representing global brands Red Bull, Vans, Reebok, Vodafone, Harley-Davidson, Suzuki, and G-Shock.
+Chris is one of Australia’s leading Event Directors, starting his career with IMG and Red Bull, now in his 27th year in the industry.
+Chris is the co-founder of one of Australia’s leading public event agencies, The Shift Corp, representing global brands Red Bull, FIFA, Vans, Reebok, Vodafone, Harley-Davidson, KPMG, Suzuki, Canon, ANZ, and G-Shock, as well as multiple local and state governments around Australia.

 Domonique Wiseman